darknodei/GeoGather/README.md

-# GeoGet is an interactive intelligence based for web interface, for finding locations, by sending urlon.
+# GeoGet is an interactive intelligence based for web interfaces, PC using cmd & Smartphone Devices by Termux, for finding locations, by sending urlon.
 # Like IPLOGGER/LOCATION-POINT